Florida Democratic League

 The Florida Democratic League (FDL) is one of the state's minority-led civil rights, equality, and social justice advocacy organizations.
-The FDL reports having over 46,000 members and supporters.
+The FDL reports having over 68,000 members and supporters.
+It is Hispanic founded and run.

 Structure

 The Florida Democratic League is a State of Florida-chartered non-profit political organization focusing on advancing human rights, civil liberties, and social welfare of all Floridians, especially ethnic and racial minorities, through lobbying federal, state and local officials for support of equality, human and civil rights and social justice legislation, and mobilizing grassroots action among its members.

 Local activities are carried out by local steering committees, of which there are 6 located throughout the State of Florida.

 Leadership

-The Florida Democratic League's leadership includes President Sara Espinoza; Chairman, Dr. Eladio Jose Armesto; Vice President, Rev. Julio E. Perez; Vice President, Nathaniel Wilcox; Secretary, Miriam Gonzalez; Treasurer, Jordanis Padron.
-FDL's work is supported by two boards: the Board of Directors, which is the governing body for the organization and the Board of Advisors, which advises the organization on its statewide outreach.
+The Florida Democratic League's leadership includes President Manuel Rodriguez; Chairman, Dr. Eladio Jose Armesto; Vice President, Rev. Julio E. Perez; Vice President, Nathaniel Wilcox; Secretary, Miriam Gonzalez; Treasurer, Jordanis Padron.
+FDL’s work is supported by two boards: the Board of Directors, which is the governing body for the organization and the Board of Advisors, which advises the organization on its statewide outreach.
 Both boards are composed of volunteer members from across the state.